-• Pre-requisite: None
+• Pre-requisite: DMPT 1000- Introduction to Design

 DMPT 1040 Introduction to Animation (4)

 This course familiarizes the student with traditional animation methodology, use of key poses, breakdowns, and timing charts.
 These methods are then applied to each of the 12 basic principles of animation.
 The course also introduces the history of animated film, various techniques used to create animation, and important animated short films.